BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/labs/reading_form_data.md

 > The argument to `.urlencoded` is an *options object* and we will get a warning in the console without it.

-You should also set up a route listening for a `get` request at the path `"/first-word"` that sends a form as it's response.
+You should also set up a route listening for a `get` request at the path `"/first-word"` that sends the result of form inputs as it's response.
 The form should have a `method` property assigned to `"POST"` and an action of `"/second-word"`.
 This form should also contain a text input with a `name` property assigned to whatever type of word it is (adjective, noun, verb, etc.), and a submit button.
 For example purposes I will assume the input has a name of `noun`

 You should feel free to send this form over either by creating it on the server and sending it via a `.send` method, or by creating an HTML file in the public directory that contains this form, and sending that over with the `.sendFile` method.
 It would also improve the user experience to set a placeholder value on your text input saying what type of word you expect, and/or a label for that input.